Plugin Development for Moodle LMS

 • Technical decisions stay close to delivery instead of disappearing into layers of process

-• The aim is practical Moodle functionality that holds up in production
+• The aim is practical Moodle LMS functionality that holds up in production

-There is public Moodle plugin work here as well, not just private delivery
+There is public plugin work for Moodle LMS here as well, not just private delivery

-Useful pieces of Moodle functionality that stand on their own can be released publicly as free and open source plugins.
+Useful pieces of Moodle LMS functionality that stand on their own can be released or developed publicly as free and open source plugins.
 That helps show the work directly, not just describe it.

 Development Enquiry

-Have a Moodle workflow, report, or admin task that needs custom development?
+Have a Moodle LMS workflow, report, or admin task that needs custom development?

 That usually starts with a straightforward conversation about what the current process looks like and what should happen instead.